flavienbwk/book-devops/README.md

 ## Publishing

 This book has a double life.
-Let's make sure it reflects the state of the art DevOps practices at all times with your contributions.
+Let's make sure it reflects DevOps' state of the art practices at all times with your contributions.

 - "Source edition" : the original book, unique, written exclusively by the author
 - "Community edition(s)" : annual versions of the book including community contributions to improve it